jfj-russell/hybrid-quantum-sqd/README.md

 This repository contains the implementation of a hybrid quantum–classical workflow designed for accurate molecular ground-state electronic structure simulation.

-Our project focuses on demonstrating the sample-based quantum diagonalization (SQD) algorithm, which effectively addresses the limitations of today's noisy quantum hardware by offloading complexity to classical post-processing.
+Our project focuses on demonstrating the sample-based quantum diagonalisation (SQD) algorithm, which effectively addresses the limitations of today's noisy quantum hardware by offloading complexity to classical post-processing.
 The notebook in this repository is largely based on the nitrogen implementation in the [qiskit-addon-sqd](https://github.com/Qiskit/qiskit-addon-sqd) repository.

 We applied this method to the lithium hydride molecule to showcase how to achieve energy estimates approaching chemical accuracy for quantum chemistry problems.